Clarity

 Later

-All other tasks you might need to do in future but without a fixed deadline within the next 2 weeks.
+All other tasks you might need to do in the future but without a fixed deadline within the next 2 weeks.
 This stage serves as a kind of “everything else” box for your agenda.

 Prioritizing tasks

-You should prioritize all tasks in the same order you need do them - the tasks that need to be worked on sooner and have higher priority are at the top of each stage, with tasks of lower priority ordered after all high priority tasks.
+You should prioritize all tasks in the same order you need to do them - the tasks that need to be worked on sooner and have higher priority are at the top of each stage, with tasks of lower priority ordered after all high priority tasks.

 Routines